nkapila6/nk/content/masters/cs7643-review.md

 ---
 layout: post
-title: "How Deep Is Your Love: A Blueprint for CS7643 Deep Learning"
+title: "How Deep Is Your Model: Guide to CS7643 Deep Learning"
 tags:
   - deep-learning
   - omscs